 Pathway – Enable All Vermonters to Choose Electrification

-Having a zero-carbon electricity supply along with electric transportation and heating options will not get Vermont the deep emissions reductions required unless Vermonters can choose these technologies easily and affordably.
-Elsewhere in this Section 11 we lay out steps needed to transform transportation and our buildings away from fossil fuels.
-We have an increasing supply of new and used electric vehicles, including new all-wheel drive car and truck models.
-We have building heating and cooling systems that work increasingly well in our climate.
-We have other technologies, such as battery storage, smart lighting and appliances, and smart electric panels, that will add resilience, convenience, and comfort for Vermonters.
-But our largely older housing and building stock, rural infrastructure, and the complexities of navigating new technology create real hurdles to going electric.
+Having a zero-carbon electricity supply along with electric transportation and heating options will not get Vermont the deep emissions reductions required by the GWSA unless Vermonters can choose these technologies easily and affordably.
+Vermont’s largely older housing and building stock, rural infrastructure, and the complexities of navigating new technology create real hurdles to going electric.
 If we are not careful, we could repeat inequities seen in the deployment of other programs and infrastructure, like broadband and solar, where too few Vermonters have easy, affordable access to new technology.
 It will take sustained, committed work to enable all Vermonters to choose to go electric.

 Strategy

-We need to focus programs on providing financial and technical assistance for Vermonters to upgrade electric service and to purchase and install equipment.
+Programs need to be focused on providing financial and technical assistance for Vermonters to upgrade electric service and to purchase and install equipment.
+Available federal funding, including through the recently-passed infrastructure legislation and through potential additional legislation targeted at GHG mitigation and resiliency, should be leveraged to make these often one-time or long-term investments.
 The basics are not flashy – the level of electric service to buildings and homes; the age of internal wiring; service panel upgrades – but they are absolutely key to giving Vermonters access to decarbonization through electrification.
 We also need to provide education and support for installing equipment such as EV chargers and new heating systems, so that the complexities of change do not create a barrier.
 And in doing this work, we have to think about how all types of buildings – old farmhouses on rural roads, those in our compact downtowns, multifamily homes and buildings, and mobile homes – can make the switch.
 Coordinating this work with weatherization and efficiency efforts is a must.
 We need to finally crack the code for offering Vermonters easy access to home and building upgrades.
 In doing so, we should neither insist that all must be done at once – since that is unaffordable and unrealistic for many – nor that one solution has to be elevated over another.
 Rather, when Vermonters are able to start an upgrade, the foundational work that would allow other measures to be done then or later should also be deployed.
-For example, install 200-amp service upgrades to homes if insulation and other work affecting the shell of a building is being done.
+For example, installing 200-amp service upgrades to homes if insulation and other work affecting the shell of a building is being done.
 If a heat pump is being installed, consider an upgrade to the service panel with future expansion to EVs, solar, and storage in mind.

 This work will have benefits not just in GHG reductions, but in long term affordability for Vermonter, greater resiliency, and economic activity.
 It will spur the need for more Vermonters to work to install equipment, meaning that we also must help plan for an adequate workforce for technical assistance and installation.
 This work also has the opportunity to create a more just transition, if we are successful in focusing programs and support for not only those who are income qualified but also those who have historically been left behind as new technologies roll out, particularly those in rural towns and marginalized communities.